rahil627/mind-of-rathewolf/docs/_posts/2015-01-20-all-products-should-have-a-face.md

 id: 4046
 title: All Products Should Have a Face
 date: 2015-01-20T17:39:48-05:00
-author: Rahil
+author: rahil627
 layout: post
 guid: http://www.rahilpatel.com/blog/?p=4046
-permalink: /all-products-should-have-a-face
+permalink: /all-products-should-have-a-face/
 categories:
   - Ethics
   - Thoughts
 ---
 [Product Ethics?]

-In my parent&#8217;s large suburban home, there are a multitude of things.
-Those that I cherish most are either of most utility, [likely in my backpack](http://www.rahilpatel.com/blog/everything-i-own "Everything I Own") (some of which are from small companies whom I am able to contact), or an art object by someone I at least know by name or stage name.
+In my parent's large suburban home, there are a multitude of things.
+Those that I cherish most are either of most utility, <a href="http://www.rahilpatel.com/blog/everything-i-own" title="Everything I Own">likely in my backpack</a> (some of which are from small companies whom I am able to contact), or an art object by someone I at least know by name or stage name.

 But of the products in the house, this creates a very disproportionate amount of people I am aware of.